 So before you begin channeling every dollar toward your debt, make sure you’ve taken a good look at what’s coming down the road.
 What expenses are likely to come up?
-Take care of your obligations, then budget for your true expenses, especially things like car repairs, home repairs, and medical needs.
+Take care of your obligations, then assign money for your true expenses, especially things like car repairs, home repairs, and medical needs.

 Something unanticipated is going to happen.
 When you have cash ready to deal with it, you won’t need to use a credit card.
 You’ll keep moving forward.
 And that will feel amazing.

 Have you ever been scared to open your credit card statement?
 Have you ever convinced yourself that just a little more debt probably won’t matter because it is already so out of control?

 Having debt can feel overwhelming, and feeling overwhelmed leads to poor choices.
 You might be tempted to throw your hands up and just ignore your debt.